itz-me-zappex/flux/README.md

 ## flux
-A daemon for X11 designed to automatically limit FPS or CPU usage of unfocused windows and run commands on focus and unfocus events.
+Advanced daemon for X11 desktops and window managers, designed to automatically limit FPS/CPU usage of unfocused windows and run commands on focus and unfocus events.
+Written in Bash and C++.

 ## Navigation
 - [Known issues](#known-issues)